 Gene flow also called

-migration is any movement of genes from one population to
+migration is any movement of individuals, and/or the genetic material they carry, from one population to

 another.
 Gene flow includes lots of different kinds of events, such